Ever wanted to save from your salary? Ever managed to? If not, here’s an action plan to help you develop this habit even if this is your first job.

 - You can increase this amount based on your annual increment, or bonus received.

 Start today.
 Your destiny is made by the decisions you make today.
-Make your older-self proud of the choices you made in your 20s.
+Make your older-self proud of the choices you made now.
 Wondering how to get started with?